 E'too started his career with the academy of Real Madrid.
 He later played with Mallorca.
 He was a part of the famous REM line at Barcelona where he won two Champions' league titles.
 He moved to Inter Milan in 2009 and won a third Champions' league in 2009-2010.
 He won the African Player of the Year award a record four times: in 2003, 2004, 2005, and 2010.

-- Cameroon was blessed with great keepers.
-Carlos Kameni could easily make any of the other African All-time teams, but I could not find space for him.
+-- Cameroon was blessed with great keepers.
+Carlos Kameni could easily make any of the other African All-time teams.
+He is easilt ranked in the top 10 greatest African keeper, but I could not find space for him.
+I gave the third keeper spot to Jacques Songo'o.